 Be a detective.
 Value every tiny clue that points to your happiness and tells you when you’re in and out of your zone.
 Begin this investigation by asking what is inconvenient or frustrating.
 Pay particularly close attention when the action is repetitive or high-value.

 By paying attention to what is irritating us, we are gathering vital clues on how to arrange our life and our business according to our natural lifestyle, our personal and business values, and our temperament.
 Once we start listening (and lowering our tolerance for frustration), we begin to sense when we are going against our personal stream of life.

 And once we are aware, we can begin to capitalize on flow.
 Being in flow is critical for creating ease, abundance, and joy in a business.
 Flow also provides us with heightened connection to our intuition.
 Both flow and intuition are critical for expansion, synergy, and for a business to be sustainable with the greatest ease and with the least amount of energy, money, and time.

 Related reading: "Values and Work-Life Balance: What Is Most Important?"

 Here’s a little formula of emotional intelligence to begin your investigation.

 Explore Emotions to Get Results

 A great place to start is to listen to your frustrations.
 Jot down exactly what frustrated you and the amount of time you spent looking for that misplaced folder or talking to someone you didn’t really want to talk to or doing a task over because someone didn’t do it well enough according to your standards.
 (Heck, years ago, I used to edit other people’s published articles before filing them in a reference folder!
 Seems pretty ridiculous to me now.)
 Another common time waster is not delegating tasks that someone else can do better and enjoy more.

 Do You Want Balance and Well-Being?
-Try These Proven Steps!
+Try These Simple Steps!

 When you get a minute to examine your list of frustrations more closely, ask yourself the following questions: